 The Fort Worth City Council is responsible for legislation, policy formulation, and overall direction setting of the government.
-This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth ("City").
-The City Manager and Assistant City Managers are is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Department of Financial Management Services Department ("FMS").
-This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO") and the Assistant City Managers by the Chief Financial Officer / Director of Finance.
+This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth.
+The City Manager and Assistant City Managers are responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Department of Financial Management Services.
+This policy shall be administered on behalf of the City Manager and the Assistant City Managers by the Chief Financial Officer / Director of Finance.